Where's your favorite place you've lived and why would you recommend it to others?

 What is your favorite place to visit in Maine?

-What's your favorite place to vacation?Include anywhere in the world.
+What's your favorite place to visit in the fall, and why is it your favorite?

 |Login||This is necessary to sign in to the HubPages Service.|